 Correct pacing: You may be eager to jump into music that is well beyond your skill level.
 But if you find that learning a particular song is incredibly difficult, you’re likely to get frustrated and give up.
 The right teacher will know how to pace you so you’re always challenging yourself, but not to the degree of complete frustration.

 A broadened perspective: Perhaps the only reason you want to learn how to teach yourself piano is so you can play Christina Perri and Adele songs.
 However, a teacher can open your eyes to the beauty of other genres of music to round out your repertoire.
 With the right teacher, you’ll learn about composers you may have never considered on your own.

-If you find that learning how to teach yourself piano isn’t allowing you to progress the way you want, find a piano teacher near you and commit to lessons.
-You might be surprised how much you improve!
+If you find that learning how to teach yourself piano isn’t allowing you to progress as quickly as you’d like, try TakeLessons Live or find a piano teacher near you and commit to lessons.
+You might be surprised by how much you improve!